jessemonroy650/Phonegap-Splashscreen-Test/README.md

 # Phonegap-Splashscreen-Test
-A simple test of Phonegaps's Splash Screen API.
+A simple test of Phonegaps's Splash Screen and Icons API.

+This App now loads the icons and the splash screen, as of 2015-05-14.

 Phonegap Reference